„MY PREP IS A MESS”

 3 STOP-MESS ACTIONS

-- 1. mark CFA readings as done or partially done
+- 1. mark readings as done or partially done

 control your small goals over the week

 - 2. sum up your week: do it on Sunday

 hold yourself accountable as the week ends

 - 3. edit a week: add or remove readings

 WEEKLY CONTROL is the best CFA exam study strategy because it gives you both systematic and flexible exam prep at the same time.
 Since all resources are out there, there is no reason to delay your STAY-IN-CONTROL preparation any longer: